Pro Tips and Tricks on How to Buy New Home in McLean VA, Vienna VA & Around Northern Virginia

 “The best part is that the builder (aka the seller) is responsible for ALL real estate commissions in a home sale, so working with real estate agent won’t cost you a thing!”

-Your agent will not only monitor all transaction details, negotiate on your behalf with expertise in new construction homes, oversee home inspection and offer the pros and cons, but will be your biggest advocate and an expert who will be looking out for your best financial interests.
+Your realtor will not only monitor all transaction details, negotiate on your behalf with expertise in new construction homes, oversee home inspection and offer the pros and cons, but will be your biggest advocate and an expert who will be looking out for your best financial interests.

 Do Your Research on the Potential Builder